Steinheilig/DeepRL_Udacity/policy_based/Report.md

 The two networks are depicted above.
 The optimal deterministic policy is approximated by the actor using a single fully connected (fc) hidden layer of 256.
 After the fc layer a ReLU activation function is applied and than its output is fc to the 4 dimensional output units.
 A tanh function is applied here to ensure that the action values are in the range [-1,1].
 The action value function Q is approximated with 3 fc layers of 256, 256 and 128 units.
 Each followed by a ReLU activation function.
 The output of first layer is augmented with the action values determined by the policy (indicated by the red arrow in the picture above). <br>
 The inpute space is 33 dimensional and each feature scaled to [-1,1].
 The action space is 4 dimensional and continous, controlling the torque to the two joints of the robot arm.<br>
 <img src="./images/DDPG_struc.JPG" width="60%"><br>
 The two networks (well in fact 4 networks: target and local network for each) are implemented in [XXX.py](model_MLP.py).
-They are augmented versions of the [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity, namly the LeakyReLU activation functions are replaced by ReLU non-linearities.<br>
+They are augmented versions of the [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity, namly the [LeakyReLU](https://paperswithcode.com/method/leaky-relu) activation functions are replaced by simple ReLU non-linearities.<br>
 The DDPG code ([XXX.py](dqn_agent.py)) augments the provided [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity.<br>
  The following adjustments are made:<br>
 - interaction with single or multi-agent Unity-ML environment